-In a recent blog post we posted on our affiliate’s website, we spoke about the importance of sound Corporate Governance – and why you, as a business, should be reviewing yours today.
 In this blog post, we look at the alternatives and the pitfalls associated with bad, or a complete lack of, Corporate Governance and what that means for your business.

 While researching trends and insight about modern Corporate Governance, it was increasingly apparent that most businesses, and business leaders, are concerned with risks associated with bad corporate governance.
 That means one simple thing: You’re faced with it – and you don’t know what to do about it.
 And while publications debate the root of the problems that caused Volkswagen’s Emissions or Tesco’s Accounting Scandals, we look at 4 danger signs pointing directly towards poor Corporate Governance policy and how you can avoid falling into the pitfall that risks nudging your entire business over the edge.